 Residents Maintain Autonomy

-Measures the percentage of long-term care residents who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
+Measures the percent of long-term care residents that required additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile